16 November 2013

 Most importantly, it wasn’t what the Gieses thought it was.
 Géraud wasn’t attempting to present a comprehensive occupational list.
 He was presenting a list of occupations with matching surnames – the French equivalent of “Joe Smith the blacksmith,” “Karen Cooper the cooper,” and suchlike.
 If you went by (say) “Bob Traynor the notary,” then Géraud didn’t include you.
 If you were a Jew that went by a patronymic rather than an occupational surname – a large percentage of them – then Géraud didn’t include you.

 (If that sounds like the 19th-century equivalent of a Wikipedia-style "List of African-American jazz players from Texas," I don't blame you.
-The guy researched what he wanted to research, and I'm sure there must have been some good reason why he put it together that way.)
+The guy researched what he wanted to research, and I'm sure there must have been some good reason why he put it together that way.
+One wonders whether late 13th century Parisian goldsmiths just were in the habit of going by patronymics, and contemporary lawyers, lacemakers and fletchers didn't.)

 You can see why I wouldn’t trust that list even if I hadn’t stared at it and immediately gawked at the notion that there are twice as many scabbardmakers as blacksmiths (the fundamental business of the medieval world, and which was underestimated on Ross’ list by a factor of six).
 Certain businesses are omitted entirely; potters, for instance, and most of the nautical trades.
 (These do appear on Géraud's original, but in startlingly low numbers.
 12 sailors?
 Seriously?)